KathHv/geosoftware2_ct/README.md

     - `./connect`
     - `make` (may take a while)
     - `sudo make install`
-3. type `python3 extract_metadata.py -h` to get all the command that are supported in our CLI-tool
+3. `python3 extract_metadata.py -h` to get all the command that are supported in our CLI-tool

 ### **Make the CLI-tools work with one command:**
 (assuming [GDAL](https://www.gdal.org) is installed):